signalfx/signalfx-java/README.md

 </dependency>
 ```

-To install this library in Scala, add the following to your project's
+If you're using SBT, add the following to your project's `build.sbt` file.
-`build.sbt` file.

 ```
 libraryDependencies += "com.signalfx.public" % "signalfx-codahale" % "0.0.23"